zapstore/zapstore-cli/README.md

 zapstore publish go -a ~/path/to/alby-go-v1.4.1-android.apk -r 1.4.1
 ```

+If you have multiple artifacts, run this command once with multiple `-a` arguments.

 Note that `apktool` is required to extract APK information.
 If you don't have it in your path, you can install it via `zapstore install apktool`.

 ### CLI package